Lumorti/gyroGlove/README.md

 - 6 MPU6050 accelerometer/gyroscope modules
 - Arduino Pro Mini (or equivalent)
-- 2 pairs of medium thickness gloves
+- a medium thickness glove
-- some 24 AWG wire in whatever colours
+- some 24 AWG wire in whatever colours (preferable red/black/yellow/green/blue)
-- male to male jumper cables
+- male to female jumper cables
-- an RGB LED (optional)
+- an RGB LED
-- 3 220 Ohm resistors (only needed if using an LED)
+- 3 100 Ohm resistors

-Although in order to actually use it you'll obviously need an Arduino (or similar)
+Although in order to actually run software to use it you'll need an Arduino (or equivalent)

 ### Assembling the Glove

 Assembling the gyroGlove requires soldering, if you can't solder I recommend learning since it's a really useful skill.
-Alternatively you could attempt to hold the wire connections together with tape, but that's gonna be real flimsy and I don't recommend it

 ![Wiring guide](https://github.com/Lumorti/gyroGlove/raw/master/images/circuits.png "Wiring guide")

 ### Connecting to an Arduino

-To connect the data glove to an Arduino plug the wires into their respective headers:
+To connect the gyroGlove to an Arduino plug the wires into their respective headers:

-- The power wire -> 5V
+- The power wire (red)    -> 5V
-- The ground wire -> GND
+- The ground wire (black) -> GND
-- The SDA wire -> SDA
+- The SDA wire (yellow)   -> SDA
-- The SDL wire -> SDL
+- The SDL wire (green)    -> SDL

 ### Using gyroglovelib